Tax and Distribution Strategy

 Our Perspective on Tax and Distribution Strategy

-We believe taxes are not a side issue in retirement planning.
-They are a central driver of outcomes.
+Taxes are not a side issue in retirement planning.

-Distribution decisions are not one time events.
+Distribution decisions are not one-time events.
 They are ongoing choices made under changing conditions.

-This section will continue to expand as a long term reference for understanding how tax exposure and income decisions shape financial life over decades.
+Understanding how taxes and distributions interact over time supports clearer thinking, greater adaptability, and more durable planning.
+This section will continue to expand as a long-term reference for understanding how tax exposure and income decisions shape financial life over decades.